Salvatore Quasimodo: Biography

+Quasimodo was born in Modica, Sicily, into a Sicilian-Greek family.
+His paternal grandmother, Rosa (née Papandreou), was from Patras, Greece.
+Quasimodo integrated both of his ancestries in his works, in which he defined himself as a "Siculo-Greco" (lit.
+'Sicilian-Greek').
+In his biography for Elio Filippo Accrocca, he even sought to relocate his birthplace to Syracuse, the most notable city of Magna Graecia, instead of Modica, where he was actually born.

-Quasimodo was born in Modica, Sicily, to Gaetano Quasimodo and Clotilde Ragusa.
-He spent his childhood in Roccalumera.
+Quasimodo spent his childhood in Roccalumera.
 In 1908 his family moved to Messina, as his father had been sent there to help the local population struck by a devastating earthquake.
 The impressions of the effects of natural forces would have a great impact on the young Quasimodo.
 In 1919 he graduated from the local Technical College.
-In Messina he also made friends with Giorgio La Pira, future mayor of Florence.
+In Messina, he also made friends with Giorgio La Pira, future mayor of Florence.

-Salvatore Quasimodo was introduced to the Scottish Rite Freemasonry by his father, who was a member of the Masonic Lodge “Arnaldo da Brescia”.
+Salvatore Quasimodo was introduced to the Scottish Rite Freemasonry by his father, who was a member of the Masonic Lodge "Arnaldo da Brescia".
 The Grand Orient of Italy has recognized Quasimodo as one of his most notable brothers.

 In 1917 Quasimodo founded the short-lived Nuovo giornale letterario ("New Literary Journal"), in which he published his first poems.
 In 1919 he moved to Rome to finish his engineering studies, but poor economic conditions forced him to find work as a technical draughtsman.
-In the meantime he collaborated with several reviews and studied Greek and Latin.
+In the meantime, he collaborated with several reviews and studied Greek and Latin.

 In 1929, invited by Elio Vittorini, who had married Quasimodo's sister, he moved to Florence.
 Here he met poets such as Alessandro Bonsanti and Eugenio Montale.
 In 1930 he took a job with Italy's Civil Engineering Corps in Reggio Calabria.
 Here he met the Misefari brothers, who encouraged him to continue writing.
 Developing his nearness to the hermetic movement, Quasimodo published his first collection, Acque e terre ("Waters and Earths") in that year.